tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

     barbie_movie: { short: "Barbie (Gerwig, 2023)", url: "Gerwig, G. (Director).
 (2023). <em>Barbie</em> [Film].
 Heyday Films, LuckyChap Entertainment, NB/GG Pictures, Mattel Films." }
   yikes: !!map
     sex_broccoli: "James likens sex to broccoli: obviously if you haven't tried it, how do you know you hate it?"
+    puritanical: "James seems to have gotten the wrong message from <em>Brokeback Mountain</em>."
   misinformation: !!map
     think_pieces: "James misinterprets a 'think piece' as queer men hating that there's gay sex on screen."
     missionary_tweets: "To James, one tweet expressing confusion means whole swaths of straight people being confused about gay sex."